 - Having anxiety when asked to follow a set of directions.

 How to manage directional difficulties in dyslexia?

 First of all, there is no formal medical treatment for dyslexia and its symptoms.
-Early you get to know about it, better you will get the control over it.
+The early you get to know about it, the better you will get control over it.
 Coming down to directional difficulties, there are some strategies you could implement.

-Best way to avoid confusion between left and right is to take the reference.
-The index and thumb of our left hand can form ‘L’ when held in front of face.
-‘Which hand can form correct L?’ could be taken as reference for left direction.
-For some, taking reference of dominant hand is comparatively easier to remember.
+The best way to avoid confusion between left and right is to take the reference.
+The index and thumb of our left hand can form ‘L’ when held in front of the face.
+‘Which hand can form correct L?’ could be taken as a reference for the left direction.
+For some, taking reference to the dominant hand is comparatively easier to remember.
 Another option is to use a watch or a bracelet.
 It’s less confusing and easier to be habitual to.
-Make sure to let kid aware what side it is beforehand.
+Make sure to let the kid be aware of what side it is beforehand.

-If dealing with long set of directions, it is best to write the instructions down.
-You chances of getting lost in unfamiliar place is less if you write down the steps to your destination and try to memorize it couple of times.
-Make sure to write in a step wise manner to have clear idea of the directions you are following.
+If dealing with a long set of directions, it is best to write the instructions down.
+Your chances of getting lost in an unfamiliar place are less if you write down the steps to your destination and try to memorize them a couple of times.
+Make sure to write in a stepwise manner to have a clear idea of the directions you are following.
 While writing, try to walk the journey in your mind and visualize it in order to memorize it better.

 Use technology wherever possible to help you out with directions.
-Use voice enabled GPS to assist you on roads.
+Use voice-enabled GPS to assist you on roads.
 You can use your watch as a point of orientation to get to the directions.
-Use compass app on your smartphone or apple watch to help you out.
+Use a compass app on your smartphone or Apple watch to help you out.

 Always the one unprepared will get scared during the exam.
 Prepare yourself well for directions before going on any journey.
 Study the map to the destination thoroughly.
 Write the directions a day prior and try to memorize them.
 Use notes to keep reminding you about the directions. if possible, try to travel with someone accompanying you.
 You can ask for directions when you need them instead of relying on technology.